maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/request-response-data.md

 Response data is sent as either XML or JSON, depending on the type of data requested (`HTTP Content-Type` header) or the type specified as being accepted (HTTP `Accept` header).

-GETs for individual statements & invoices may also be requested as PDF using `application/pdf` or appending `.pdf` to the resource URI.
+GETs for individual statements and invoices may also be requested as PDF using `application/pdf` or appending `.pdf` to the resource URI.

 Response codes are sent via the normal HTTP Response Code, and are documented separately for each resource.